The Curse of Many Organizations

 If there are no clear, measurable goals cascading throughout the organization, achieving the strategy is impossible.
 In addition, if the goals are not challenging then the plan will not drive the organization to greater success.

-Setting challenging goals, working those goals down from strategic objectives to the supporting tactics is all part of goal setting process.
+Setting challenging goals, working those goals down from strategic objectives to the supporting tactics is all part of the goal-setting process.
 Leaders may feel the objectives need careful sequencing and order.
 However, most often it’s the tactics themselves that require prioritization.
 While it may be obvious which tactics have to be done first, they still must be prioritized.

 Continually Monitor, Evaluate and Adapt – Culture to support strategic execution